psf/requests/docs/user/quickstart.rst

 Basic Authentication
 --------------------

-Most web services require authentication.
+Many web services require authentication.
 There many different types of authentication, but the most common is HTTP Basic Auth.

 Making requests with Basic Auth is extremely simple::